Limits on the Evolutionary Rates of Biological Traits

 \section{Discussion}

-Recent works, mostly within the fields of quantum physics~\cite{deffner2017quantum,gong2022bounds,LPGP2022,AdC2022Quantum} and classical statistical mechanics~\cite{uffink1999thermodynamic,PhysRevLett.114.158101,PhysRevE.102.062132,horowitz2020thermodynamic,PhysRevX.11.041061,JasonGreenPRR2023}, but also biology~\cite{marsland2019thermodynamic,ConstraintsSelectionPRR2021}, derived uncertainty relations that constrain the dynamics of observables.
+Recent works, mostly within the fields of quantum physics~\cite{deffner2017quantum,gong2022bounds,LPGP2022,AdC2022Quantum} and classical statistical mechanics~\cite{uffink1999thermodynamic,PhysRevLett.114.158101,PhysRevE.102.062132,horowitz2020thermodynamic,PhysRevX.11.041061,JasonGreenPRR2023}, but also biology~\cite{ConstraintsSelectionPRR2021,adachi2022universal,ItoUgh2023}, derived trade-off relations that constrain the dynamics of observables.
 I find it remarkable that constraints that bound speed, while being extremely general, are saturated in certain paradigmatic cases.
 In stochastic thermodynamics, for example, the rate at which heat is exchanged with a system and the rate at which a system's entropy changes saturates their speed limits for Gibbs states with (arbitrarily) time-dependent temperature~\cite{Nicholson_2020}.
-In a completely unrelated setting, particular quantum algorithms have been shown to compute as fast as allowed by speed limits tailored to quantum annealing~\cite{QSLAnneal}.
+In an unrelated setting, certain quantum algorithms have been shown to compute as fast as allowed by speed limits on quantum annealing~\cite{QSLAnneal}.

-Here, replicator dynamics---a toy model often used to describe mutation-less population dynamics in evolutionary biology---have been found to saturate the rate limit for the fitness of a population.
+Here, replicator dynamics---a model often used to describe mutation-less population dynamics in evolutionary biology---have been found to saturate the rate limit for the fitness of a population (the left and right-hand sides of Eq.~\eqref{eq:speedlimitReplicator} coincide for $A=f$).
 Higher variability in fitness leads to higher evolutionary rates.
-This last result was, in fact, known by Fisher, who connected the rate of change of the mean fitness to the variability in the fitness of a population.
+This last fact was known by Fisher, who connected the rate of change of the average fitness to the variability in the fitness of a population.

-More generally, I have shown that the connection between the statistical uncertainty in fitness and evolutionary rates holds for dynamics that incorporate mutations.
-This allows identifying regimes in which Fisher's relation holds even for dynamics with mutations.
-In all other regimes, our results generalize Fisher's by imposing constraints on evolutionary rates.
+More generally, I have shown that connections between the variability in fitness and evolutionary rates hold for dynamics that incorporate mutations and genetic drift.
+Moreover, these connections can be made for the evolution of arbitrary traits.